The Best Christmas Cookie Recipe

 Red, pink, yellow, light green, dark green, blue and white bags of Royal Icing.

-If you’re not so much worried about presentation, but want to sink your teeth into a thick, creamy cookie, use our favorite cream cheese frosting.
+If you’re not worried about presentation and just want to sink your teeth into a thick, creamy cookie, use our favorite cream cheese frosting.
 It’s so good, you could eat it by the spoonful!
 Top your Christmas sugar cookies with this luscious frosting to taste, add some sprinkles or candies, and call it a day!

 Mixing whisk with Cream Cheese Frosting over a mixing bowl.